• Home

 Aftermarket Components

-With the car mechanically sound, road testing revealed significant issues stemming from the throttle body.
-The throttle shaft exhibited excessive play, leading to substantial vacuum loss.
-This, in turn, caused an unstable and erratic idle, alongside other performance problems.
-Further investigation uncovered that both the throttle position sensor and the idle air control valve were also malfunctioning, compounding the existing issues.
+Once the car was mechanically operational, road testing revealed significant issues originating from the throttle body.
+The throttle shaft exhibited excessive play, resulting in substantial vacuum loss.
+This caused an unstable and erratic idle, along with additional performance problems.
+Further inspection revealed that both the throttle position sensor and the idle air control valve were also malfunctioning, compounding the throttle-related problems.

 Aftermarket Components